 I’ve breastfed and pumped for all three of my children and have used many pumps, including every double electric breast pump Medela has to offer.
 Sadly, I wasn’t wowed by the Freestyle Flex’s performance.
 Mainly, the suction power was subpar (more on that below), and it was louder than I wanted it to be.

-The suction is gentle, but is ultimately less efficient at extracting milk than that of other pumps like the Spectra S1 or Sonata.
+The suction is gentle, but is ultimately less efficient at extracting breast milk than that of other pumps like the Spectra S1 or Sonata.
 Ultimately, I got as much total milk with the Flex as I did with the PISA, but because the suction is so gentle, it took me longer.

 Like with other electric Medela pumps, the Freestyle Flex has a 2-phase expression (stimulation and expression)/letdown button that allows you to customize your comfort.
 (Note that the Spectra also has that same function.)